by Katherine J. Inge, Dawn Hendricks, and Susan Palko

-Considered to be the least intrusive prompt, a verbal prompt provides verbal instructions on what the student is to do and can be indirect or direct.
-An indirect verbal prompt provides a cue that something is expected of the student, but very little information is given such as one of the following statements.
+Considered to be the least intrusive prompt, a verbal prompt provides verbal instructions on what the student is to do.
+An indirect verbal prompt provides a cue that something is expected of the student, but very little information is given.
 "What do you do next?"
-"Where are you supposed to go?"
+"Where are you supposed to go?" are examples of indirect verbal prompts.
 A direct verbal prompt is more specific and tells the student what is expected.
 "Put the books on your desk."
 "Go to the cafeteria."
-Indirect verbal prompts typically are used for instruction after the student has shown some skill acquisition on a task but is not performing independently.
+Indirect verbal prompts are typically used for instruction after the student has shown some skill acquisition on a task but is not performing independently.
 When teaching persons with ASD, be cautious of using verbal prompts.
 Many individuals do not demonstrate strong auditory processing making verbal prompts less effective while others may become dependent on verbal prompting.
-Use verbal prompting purposefully and always plan their use.
+Use verbal prompting purposefully and always carefully plan their use.

 When providing a model prompt, the entire action may be modeled or only a relevant portion of it.
-For example, a teacher may demonstrate how to put a book on the student's desk.
+For example, a teacher may demonstrate how a student should get out and place a book on his desk.
 A more intrusive model prompt would be for the teacher to model putting a book on the desk and opening to the correct page.
 Gesture prompts can include such things as pointing, looking at, motioning toward, or moving closer to the correct response.
 For instance, the teacher points to the books and then to the student's desk gesturing what is expected.
 Or, the teacher looks at the student and then looks at the desk.

 Physical prompts include partial and full physical prompts.
-A partial physical prompt might be for the teacher to gently tap the student's elbow as a prompt to place the books on the desk.
-Or, the teacher may guide the student's elbow to support placing the books on the desk.
-The most intrusive type of full physical assistance would be to take the student's hands and physically guide him or her in completing the skill such as placing the books on the desk.
+A partial physical prompt might be for the teacher to gently tap the student's elbow as a prompt to place the book on the desk or the teacher may guide the student's elbow to support placing the book on the desk.
+The most intrusive type of full physical assistance would be to take the student's hands and physically guide him or her to place the book on the desk to complete the skill.

 Answer: Any student with ASD can benefit from prompting during instruction regardless of age, communication skills, or cognitive ability.
 Prompts can be used alone or simultaneously to assist the student in successfully completing an activity.
-In one of the examples in the introduction, the supervisor used verbal instructions to train the new employee how to access documents on the computer network.
-In another example, the sales person combined verbal and model prompts to assist the customer in learning how to use a cell phone.
 One important point to remember is that the teacher should not repeat prompts if the student is not performing successfully.
 For instance, repeating a verbal prompt for a student to begin the math assignment more than one time with no success usually means that a more intrusive type of prompt is needed for instruction.

-Planned, systematic delivery and fading of prompts is essential.
-There are a variety of prompt delivery and fading methods which have been successfully used with individuals with ASD.
-One type of prompting strategy is referred to as a least to most prompt procedure.
-With this method, prompts are presented one after another providing a gradual increase in assistance.
+Planned, systematic delivery, and fading of prompts is essential.
+A variety of prompt delivery and fading methods have been successfully used with individuals with ASD.
+One type of prompting strategy is referred to as a “least to most” prompt procedure.
+With this method, prompts are presented one after another providing a gradual increase in assistance as needed.
 For instance, the teacher provides a verbal prompt telling the student to hang up his coat.
 If the student does not respond within a specified time period such as five seconds, the teacher may provide a gesture prompt such as pointing to the coat and the coat hanger.
 If the student does not respond to the gesture prompt within five seconds, the teacher might provide a physical prompt such as guiding his hands to place the coat on the hanger.

-Other types of prompting procedures that are effective for individuals with autism spectrum disorders include graduated guidance, most to least prompts, and time delay.
+Other types of prompting procedures that are effective for individuals with autism spectrum disorder include graduated guidance, most to least prompts, and time delay.
 All of these procedures require that the teacher presents or sequences prompts in a specific and systematic manner.
 The procedure to be used can vary based on the skill level of the student who is receiving instruction as well as the skill being taught.
-This also should include determining a student's preferences and reaction to prompting.
+Always determine a student’s preferences and take note of reactions to different prompting procedures.
 Some students with ASD may respond negatively to verbal instruction while doing very well if model prompts are provided.
 Other students may withdraw or exhibit challenging behaviors if full physical assistance is attempted.
 Teachers need to evaluate this carefully so that they do not trigger challenging behaviors with the type of prompt or procedure being used.

-Answer: The goal for students with ASD is that they become independent.
-Teachers use prompts to teach new skills and to increase the student’s independence.
-One of the traps that teachers sometimes fall into is having a student who is prompt dependent.
-This means that the student responds only when the prompt is present instead of to a natural cue in the environment.
-An example of this might be a student who waits to wash his/her hands until the teacher or paraprofessional points to the picture schedule and says “wash your hands.”
+Answer: The goal for all students, including those with ASD is that they become independent.
+Teachers may use prompts to teach new skills and to increase the student's independence.
+But if the student responds only when the prompt is presented instead of to a natural cue in the environment, there is a reason the student may become prompt dependent.
+An example of this might be a student who waits to wash his/her hands until the teacher or paraprofessional points to the picture schedule and says "wash your hands."
 To avoid this, prompts should be faded as soon as possible.

-Answer: Fading prompts should be considered from the first day of instruction on any skill.
+Answer: The importance of fading prompts should be considered from the first day of instruction on any skill.
 The least to most prompting strategy is a natural way to gradually fade the teacher's assistance.
-The student is provided an opportunity during every trial to perform the skill at the least amount of assistance prior to moving to a more intrusive level of prompting.
+The student is provided an opportunity during every trial to perform the skill with the least amount of assistance prior to moving to a more intrusive level of prompting.

-An example of fading prompts might be teaching a student to communicate using the picture of a desired item.
-The teacher places the picture of the item in front of the student, and the item is placed just out of reach in front of a communication partner.
+Here is an example of fading prompts while teaching a student to communicate using the picture of a desired item.
+The teacher places the picture of the item in front of the student, and the item is placed just out of his reach in front of a communication partner.
 The teacher stands behind the student.
-When the student reaches for the desired item, the teacher redirects her to the picture hand over hand helping her pick up the picture and place it in the communication partner's hand.
+When the student reaches for the desired item, the teacher redirects her to the picture hand over hand helping her pick up the picture and place it in the communication partner’s hand.
 The student is then reinforced by getting access to the desired item.